 Types of Allowance for F&B Employees in Malaysia

-There are various types of allowance you can provide your employees.
+There are various types of employee benefits you can provide for your staff.
 In Malaysia, the types of allowances commonly offered to F&B employees include:

 1. Meal Allowance